Sproles Joins Stuttering Foundation

 Sproles Joins Sports Legends Who Stutter

-Darren Sproles, of the San Diego Chargers who made history last season by returning a kickoff and a punt for his first two NFL touchdowns in the same game, joins other famous people who stutter in a new brochure celebrating National Stuttering Awareness Week, which is May 12-18.
+Darren Sproles, of the San Diego Chargers who made history last season by returning a kickoff and a punt for his first two NFL touchdowns in the same game, joins other famous people who stutter in a brochure celebrating National Stuttering Awareness Week, which is in May.